| |

 Level 3: Defensive Driving I ("Passive")

-It's not a hands-on class, just visual communications heavy with intimidating, or fear-related content.
+Programs with little or no skill training involved.
+Sometimes referred to as “scared-straight” programs heavy in video content.
 State or court appointed programs.
 These programs only increase awareness of situations that could easily become Emergency Driving Conditions.

 Level 4: Simulation I & II